Northern Paiute people: Medicine culture and beliefs

 Shamanism is popular among most Native American tribes, including the Northern Paiute people.
 A shaman is a medicine man called a puhagim by Northern Paiute people.
-The Northern Paiutes believe in a force called puha that gives life to the physical world.
+The Northern Paiute believe in a force called puha that gives life to the physical world.
 It is the power that moves the elements, plants, and animals that are a part of that physical realm.
 Humans are seen to be very much a part of that world, not superior or inferior, simply another component.
 The Northern Paiute people believe that "matter and places are pregnant in form, meaning, and relations to natural and human phenomena."
 This belief gave credibility and placed necessity in shamans, as it does today.

 In order to draw upon the powers of nature and the universe, shamans would frequently visit sacred sites.
 These sites can be found throughout the Great Basin and the American West.
-They include "mountains, caves, waterways, and unique geological formations."
-One such site is called the Parowan Gap and is sacred to the Paiutes (see image).
+They include "mountains, caves, waterways, and unique geological formations".
+One such site is called the Parowan Gap and is sacred to the Paiute (see image).
 These sacred sites are where shamans performed many of their duties, including curing, rainmaking, warfare, fighting, or sorcery."
 Shamans were and are an integral part of the Northern Paiute community.

-The Northern Paiutes believe that doctors/shaman retrieve the souls of those who have committed wrongdoings and re-establish them in to Native American society.
+The Northern Paiute believe that doctors/shaman retrieve the souls of those who have committed wrongdoings and re-establish them in to Native American society.
 They are the intermediaries between the evil acts of the sick and the goodness of the healthy tribe.
-For this reason, Northern Paiutes do not perceive white doctors as capable of fully healing those in need because although they may be able to cure the outer shell, the inner shell will decay and be lost, leaving the person dead in reality.
+For this reason, Northern Paiute do not perceive white doctors as capable of fully healing those in need because although they may be able to cure the outer shell, the inner shell will decay and be lost, leaving the person dead in reality.
 A shaman, however, would take an ill person (physically or spiritually ill) and use the power from the universe to heal him.
 In many cases, a shaman will utilize various mediums, such as a rattle, smoke, and songs, to incite the power of the universe.